Automated Fact-Checking for Assisting Human Fact-Checkers: What Technology Currently Offers

 \subsection{Evidence Retrieval}

-Evidence retrieval aims to find external evidence to help decide on the factuality of a claim.
-This has been shown to be an effective approach when assessing claim veracity~\cite{alhindi-etal-2018-evidence}.
-Evidence retrieval is a component that can be composed of multiple optional steps.
-Whereas the input consists of a check-worthy claim and a (potentially closed) data collection, the process could finish in the production of a ranking of the relevant data ---as in a \textit{standard} retrieval scenario--- or in the extraction of specific pieces of evidence; e.g., a text snippet, or a recording.
+Evidence retrieval aims to find external evidence to help fact-checkers decide on the factuality of an input claim.
+When the input consists of a check-worthy claim and a (potentially closed) data collection, the process could finish in the production of a ranking of the relevant data ---as in a \textit{standard} retrieval scenario--- or in the extraction of specific pieces of evidence, e.g.,~a text snippet or a recording.

-The CLEF 2013 INEX lab~\cite{Bellot:13} included a shared task that required models to retrieve evidence snippets from a pool of $50k$ books to \textit{confirm} or \textit{refute} a claim.
-The main finding of INEX was that entity matching is among the most relevant pieces of information.
-Cartright \textit{et al.,}~\shortcite{Cartright:11} paid more attention to the process of producing a sensitive query.
-Both the statement and its context are combined in the query to retrieve the potentially-supporting material on the basis of diverse search engines.

-The Fact Extraction and Verification shared task (FEVER)~\cite{thorne-etal-2018-fact} focused on extracting evidence sentence, related to a claim, from Wikipedia articles and determining whether such evidence \textit{supports} the claim, \textit{refutes} it, or does not provide enough information.
-As in INEX, named entities are among the key pieces of information, and they were often used to compose the queries to retrieve the most relevant articles and select the evidence sentences, usually exploiting neural-network architectures~\cite{malon-2018-team,hanselowski-etal-2018-ukp}.

-When dealing with a closed reference collection, the task can be addressed as a simple ranking computation on the basis of the similarity (e.g., cosine over some vectorial representation) of the claim against the document collection~\cite{clef-checkthat-Touahri:2020}.
-Whereas most models intend to assess the relevance of full documents against the query, recent efforts try to capture relevance also at the sentence level and combine it to score full documents~\cite{akkalyoncu-yilmaz-etal-2019-cross}.
+When dealing with a closed reference collection, the task can be addressed as a ranking problem, e.g.,~based on BM25 or on some kind of similarity over vectorial representations between the input claim and the documents in the collection.
+Recent work has also combined document-level and sentence-level similarity to improve relevant document retrieval~\cite{akkalyoncu-yilmaz-etal-2019-cross}.

-When a document is considered relevant to challenge a claim, its most relevant snippet for the fact-checking can be identified.
-Alshomary \textit{et al.,} \shortcite{Alshomary:20} proposed a snippet generation model that produces snippets representing arguments in favour or against the claim.
+Once a relevant document has been found, it is possible to further extract relevant snippets representing arguments in favour or against the target claim, to be presented to the human fact-checker~\cite{Alshomary:20}.

-By combining the earlier methods, \citeauthor{fan-etal-2020-generating}~\shortcite{fan-etal-2020-generating} provide snippets of background knowledge that brief the fact-checkers on the claim's background knowledge.
-They do this by generating and retrieving relevant \textit{passage briefs}, identifying and retrieving documents based on \textit{entity briefs}, and generating and answering \textit{question answering briefs} decomposed from the claim.
+It is also possible to further generate snippets to brief the fact-checkers with some relevant background knowledge about the target claim. \citeauthor{fan-etal-2020-generating}~\shortcite{fan-etal-2020-generating} achieved this by first generating and retrieving relevant \emph{passage briefs}, then identifying and retrieving documents based on \emph{entity briefs}, and finally generating and answering \emph{question answering briefs} decomposed from the claim.